Envira Gallery Documentation

 Some important tips to remember:

-To convert your WordPress galleries into Envira Dynamic galleries, just look for the option on the Configuration tab of the Envira Dyanmic Settings to Render all WordPress Galleries using Envira? and this will automatically take any WordPress gallery and change it to an Envira dynamic gallery using the settings from the Envira Dynamic Settings.
+To convert your WordPress galleries into Envira Dynamic galleries, just look for the option on the Configuration tab of the Envira Dyanmic Settings to Render all WordPress Galleries using Envira?
+Check this box, which will automatically take any WordPress gallery and change it to an Envira dynamic gallery using the settings from the Envira Dynamic Settings.

-You can easily use the Envira NextGen Importer Addon to import your NextGen galleries or you can also create a dynamic gallery by following the shortode example below, just add a shortcode to your page using the NextGen Gallery ID number.
-Just be sure to update the NextGen ID number with the ID number for your own NextGen galleries.
+You can easily use the Envira NextGEN Importer Addon to import your NextGEN galleries, or you can create a dynamic gallery by adding a shortcode to your page using your NextGEN gallery’s ID number:

 Shortcode: